Don’t Let Outages Erode Your Trust in the Cloud

 Resilience — not panic or repatriation — should guide your next move after cloud disruptions.

-The recent AWS outage on October 20, 2025 was a wake-up call, but not a reason to abandon ship
+Cloud outages are a wake-up call, but not a reason to abandon ship

 Download the Cloud Strategy Roadmap